-The quarter of Castelvielh, a genuine historical crib of the city
+The quarter of Castelviel, a genuine historical crib of the city

-The city’s ancient heart is located in the area that stands opposite the powerful bell tower of the Saint-Cécilia's cathedral.
+The city’s ancient heart is located in the area that stands ahead of the powerful bell tower of the Saint-Cecilia cathedral.
 It is an ancient reinforced settlement, owned by the family Montfort in the Middle-Ages.
-Here we can still notice the remains of the ramparts.
+Nowadays we can still notice the remains of the ramparts.
 Seeing the square Savène and its appearance of a small village within the city makes us absolutely unhesitating to make a detour to this place.
 The half-timbered, colored and flowery houses are organized in circle embracing the square, whereas roofs appear dominated by the impressive cathedral in the bottom of the view.
-Along with the square Saint Loup, this square is a genuine open air theater during the summer time when many interesting events are proposed during the festival Place aux artistes (The place for artists), welcoming everybody.
-It takes only few minutes to join the hall market of Castelvieil by taking the bridge of the Republic.
-Every Saturday arises with the flea market, a real institution of Albi where we can go antiquing, look for the rare objects or even exchange our things.
+Along with the square Saint Loup, this square is a genuine open air theater during the summer time when many interesting events are proposed during the festival Place aux artistes that welcomes everybody.
+It takes only few minutes to join the hall market of Castelviel by taking the bridge of the Republic.
+Every Saturday arises with the flea market, a real institution of Albi where one can go antiquing and looking for rare objects or even trade their valuable items.

-The district of Castelvieil will soon be the starting point of a footbridge that will cross the Tarn river towards the leisure center of Pratgraussals.
-Tourists and inhabitants all together will be able to cross from one part of the city to another taking a nice walk rich in impressive points of panoramic view and all that with the soft modes of transport.
+Soon, the district of Castelvieil will be the starting point of a footbridge that will cross the Tarn river towards the leisure center of Pratgraussals.
+Tourists and inhabitants all together will be able to cross from one part of the city to another, taking a nice walk rich in impressive points of panoramic view and moving with eco-friendly transport modes only.

-"Le Castelnau", which means the “new” area, matches the 12th and 13th centuries.
-The stroll here offers many interesting sceneries such as the narrow streets lined with medieval houses within timber framings and in corbelled construction.
-All along the walk is accompanied with small shops occupying ancient boutiques which makes this district even more charming.
-Following the street of the priests you will stumble upon an astonishing view of the Cathedrale in low angle which you will grasp at once.
+"Le Castelnau", which means the “new castle” area, matches both 12th and 13th centuries.
+The stroll here offers many interesting sceneries such as the narrow streets lined with medieval houses within timber framings and corbelled construction.
+The walk is accompanied with small shops occupying ancient boutiques which gives this district even more charm.
+Following the street of the priests you will stumble upon an astonishing view of the Cathedrale in low angle that you will grasp at once.
 A bit further, you will find an emblematic house of the ancient city center: the House of Vieil Alby.
-Today it stands for place of exhibition and remembrance of the history of Albi.
+Today it is used as a place of exhibition and remembrance of the history of Albi.
 Perhaps you have already visited the Toulouse-Lautrec Museum placed inside the Palais de la Berbie and discovered the painter’s biggest art collection for the public in the world.
-It is precisely in the street which bears the name of the painter that you will find his native house: Hotel du Bosc.
+It is precisely in the street which bears the name of the painter that you will find his native house: the Hotel du Bosc.
 Interestingly, the neighbouring house belonged to another famous inhabitant of Albi: the renowned sailor Jean François Galaup de Lapérouse.
 However, these houses are not available for visit.